 - mellowplayer.PlaybackStatus.PLAYING: indicates that the a song is currently playing.

-getHashCode(str): returns the hash code of the specified string.
+function getHashCode(string): returns the hash code of the specified string.
 You can use this to generate the song id if none is available via the web streaming service API.

-toSeconds(str)converts a time string (
+toSeconds(string)converts a time string (

 HH:mm:ss) to a number of seconds.